squid-cache/squid-cache.github.io/SquidFaq/ConfiguringBrowsers.rst

 But if you'd rather just have a go ...

-Create a standard netscape [#netscape_automatic_configuration auto proxy] config file.
-The sample provided there is more than adequate to get you going.
+Create a standard Netscape ''auto proxy'' config file.
+The sample provided above is more than adequate to get you going.
 No doubt all the other load balancing and backup scripts will be fine also.

 Store the resultant file in the document root directory of a handy web server as ''wpad.dat'' (Not ''proxy.pac'' as you may have previously done.)
 Andrei Ivanov notes that you should be able to use an HTTP redirect if you want to store the wpad.dat file somewhere else.
 You can probably even redirect ''wpad.dat'' to ''proxy.pac'':

 {{{
 Redirect /wpad.dat http://racoon.riga.lv/proxy.pac